 - PARTNERSHIP & SUPPORT.
 Volunteer and staff work in partnership and will have a contact at the local or national level to access support from a staff member to help answer questions about your volunteer role and support your experience. - INFORMATION.
 Updates about March of Dimes and ways to get involved. - OPPORTUNITIES.
-Connections with other volunteers to learn from each other, and get involved in ways that are meaningful to you. - RESOURCES & SUPPORT - National Volunteer Leadership Council and National Collegiate Leadership Council members provide guidance and support as requested - Volunteer Learning Center is a website dedicated to providing volunteers with resources, information and training tools: https://volunteer.marchofdimes.org/ - Volunteer Hub is a communication and engagement platform where volunteers can get real-time information: https://volunteerhub.marchofdimes.org/member/ - RECOGNITION.
+Connections with other volunteers to learn from each other, and get involved in ways that are meaningful to you. - RESOURCES & SUPPORT - National Volunteer Leadership Council and National Collegiate Leadership Council members provide guidance and support as requested - Volunteer Learning Center is a website dedicated to providing volunteers with resources, information and training tools: https://volunteer.marchofdimes.org/ - RECOGNITION.
 Annually volunteers are recognized through the March of Dimes Volunteer Leadership Awards Program.